NBrown140/PaleOrbitals/README.md

 useful insolation values from latitude and time (or orbital parameters directly).
 The analyzing and plotting can be done outside this library.

-Finally, it would be ideal to have an ipython-notebook or jupyter-notebook that goes though all the calculations in detail.
+Finally, it would be ideal to have an ipython-notebook that goes though all the calculations in detail.